-Hilary Farr and David Visentin’s Anger Is Real On ‘Love It or List It’
+Hilary Farr And David Visentin’s Anger Is Real On ‘Love It Or List It’

 Hilary clarified her position in the show by explaining, “We actually do get really angry.
 Mostly, I get really angry.”

 Their constant banter catches on and the homeowners contribute their share of arguments as well.
-It is almost predictable that one or both homeowners will hate David’s choices for a move in ready home.
+It is almost predictable that one or both homeowners will hate David’s choices for a move-in-ready home.
 The houses are either located in the wrong area, priced way beyond their budget, or meets none of their needs.

-The same thing situation occur with Hilary when she tries to fix up their existing home.
+The same situation occurs with Hilary when she tries to fix up their existing home.
 Something always happens that no one was expecting.
 The contractor may discover knob-and-tube wiring, obsolete furnaces, or plumbing problems.
 They may find structural damage or beams that won’t support the load of the house.
 All of Farr’s carefully laid design plans change.

 Hilary must them go to the homeowners, explain what they found and what projects she has to remove.
-Of course, Hilary will ask for more money, which never ends good, but it does add to the drama.
+Of course, Hilary will ask for more money, which never ends well, but it does add to the drama.
 It gives Hilary and the homeowners more things to argue and complain about.

 After David Visentin shows the homeowners the last home, which is often the perfect home for them, it’s Hilary’s turn.
 She takes them on a tour of their renovated home leaving the couple in wonderment on how she totally transformed sections of their home.
 The homeowners have to decide whether they will list their place for sale, or if they will love their home and stay.